Bern World Championship Highlights

 10 Olympic Tickets Given Out

 In the women’s Boulder & Lead combined, Janja Garnbret from Slovenia, Jessica Pilz from Austria and Ai Mori from Japan would win the Olympic tickets and medals.
 Janja dominated the boulder round, being the only person to top more than 2 boulders, scoring 84.9 points.
-The final boulder did elude her, though.
+The final Boulder did elude her, though.
 Only Miho Nonaka would top it in the round.
 A second place in Lead with 92.1 points would guarantee her win with 177 points, 19.9 points over second place.

-Colin Duffy would perform far better in Boulder than we would have expected.
+Duffy would perform far better in Boulder than we would have expected.
 He finished 4th in the Boulder round with 84.7 points and second in the Lead round with 76 points, which would be enough to push him to second with 160.7 points.

-Tomoa Narasaki showed his experience in the Boulder round, flashing three boulders and topping the fourth to score 99.7 points in a high-scoring round.
+Narasaki showed his experience in the Boulder round, flashing three boulders and topping the fourth to score 99.7 points in a high-scoring round.
 He reached the first crux of the Lead route at holding 35 to score 57 points, 1 hold before the headwall.
 His score of 156.7 was enough for an Olympic ticket in 3rd place, placing him 8.6 points ahead of fourth place.

 Cruelness of Speed